bradrody24/vue-tailwind/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:3000`.
+Open your browser and navigate to `http://localhost:port#`.

 ## Project Structure

 - `src/`: Main application source
 - `src/router/`: Vue Router configuration
 - `src/store/`: Vuex store management
-- `src/components/`: Vue components (Dashboard, Modal, etc.)
+- `src/modules/`: Vue modules (Dashboard, Auth, Common, etc.)
-- `src/styles/`: Tailwind CSS configurations and custom styles
+- `src/assets/`: Tailwind CSS configurations and custom styles

 ## Usage

 - On the dashboard, you will see a list of posts fetched from JSONPlaceholder.
-- Click on any post to open a modal that displays detailed information about the post and its comments.
+- Click on any post title to open a modal that displays detailed information about the post and its comments.
 - Use the dark mode toggle in the header to switch between themes.

 ## Dependencies